 · Member of the Teacher Retirement Association (TRA) Pension

 · Eligible for teacher's benefits upon hire

 7. Will residents receive benefits?
-Yes, single medical and dental benefits are provided.
+Yes, single medical and dental benefits are provided at no cost.

 8. Will I be able to get my job back in SPPS if I decide not to teach?
 SPPS will support you in finding a good fit for your career path.